ballynmiller/ballynmiller.github.io/_posts/2015-3-16-readability-vs-performance.md

 layout: post
 title: "Readability vs Performance"
 comments: true
+keywords: maintanence,beginner,developer,blogging,atlanta
 ---

-## This is a basic example of increasing the performance of a for loop.
+### This is a basic example of increasing the performance of a for loop.

 *Most people familiar with python would probably use the list comprehension.*